Th!nk, Don’t Drink or Drug

 Terry Welch, Coupeville Middle School science teacher:

 Th!nk, Don’t Drink or Drug is great addition to existing middle school curriculum or an add-on to brain chemistry curriculum which we have in 8th grade.
 Everything was age appropriate.
 Videos with kids talking about their drug issues always has an impact.
-JoAnn’s passion towards the subject is evident.
 I think kids got the message that drugs/alcohol is dangerous.

 Erik Jokinen, Langley Middle School Health/PE teacher:

-As part of our emphasis on substance abuse education at Langley Middle School, we have had the pleasure of inviting JoAnn Hellmann from IDIPIC to speak with 8th grade students about the dangers associated with alcohol use.
-JoAnn is passionate about what she teaches and uses real examples and contemporary issues to keep students attention all throughout her lessons.
+As part of our emphasis on substance abuse education at Langley Middle School, we have had the pleasure of inviting IDIPIC to present to 8th grade students about the dangers associated with alcohol use.
+The presenter is passionate about what she teaches and uses real examples and contemporary issues to keep students attention all throughout her lessons.
 The interactive approach with video clips, discussion, and actual wearing of impairment goggles works well with a middle school audience.
 I know that students come away from this presentation a little wiser and empathetic to the various ways alcohol can threaten the lives of young people today.
-We look forward to inviting JoAnn back next year to talk with students once again about this important issue.
+We look forward to inviting IDIPIC back each year to talk with students once again about this important issue.